 BJP leader Smriti Irani’s close aide Surendra Singh shot dead in Amethi

-Lucknow, May 26: A close aide of BJP leader Smriti Irani was shot dead by unidentified assailants in Uttar Pradesh's Amethi district.
+Lucknow, May 26: A close aide of BJP leader Smriti Irani was shot dead by unidentified assailants in Uttar Pradesh's Amethi district, with police not ruling out the possibility of it being a "political murder".

 Surendra Singh (50), the former head of Baraulia village was shot at around 11.30 pm Saturday.